 For centuries, fermentation remained a sort of quotidian mystery.
 Such was the significance of bread and ale as staples for the masses in Medieval Europe that the unknown ingredient had an almost spiritual nature and was called “Godisgoode”, “God is good” (possibly2).
 Early scientists thought the process was chemical not biological.
 The single cell fungi yeast and lactobacilli that fed on sugars and produced carbon dioxide – leavening bread and lending vigour to beer – wouldn’t be understood until the mid-19th century and the work of microbiologist Louis Pasteur.

 Anyway.
 In Lewes, on the second Sunday of every month, there’s a street food market called Food Rocks.
 Not many people seem to be aware of it, so it needs a bit more promotion – as there’s some good stuff there.
-I was helping my friend Alex Marcovitch on his stall Kabak, selling delicious Eastern Meditteranean, North African and Middle Eastern foods.
+I was helping my friend Alex Marcovitch on his stall Kabak, selling delicious Eastern Meditteranean, North African and Middle Eastern-inspired foods.
 This time round, diagonally opposite us were Chalk Hills Bakery of Reigate, in the Surrey Hills, where I got myself ready for my shift with a delicious cinnamon bun, and Crumbs Brewing, where I met founder Morgan Arnell and “crumb spreader” Adria Tarrida.

 Restoring an ancient connection

 These two establishments have a noteworthy relationship.
 It’s one that reconfirms the ancient connection between baker and brewer.
 Historically, notably in Gaelic cultures, bakeries and breweries would have operated side-by-side, the barm – the frothy surplus yeast – from the brew being utilised by the baker to make a leaven for bread3.